jrleeman/TGE/content/labs/pressure_vessel_activity.rst

 4. Given the headspace you calculated, how many moles of gas are required to keep the pressure at our target at 2 :math:`^\circ` C?
-   Is that enough gas?
-If not, what is the pressure when enough gas is in the vessel?
+   How much gas do we then need in the vessel in the beginning, before the reaction?
    (6 pts.)

    |

 5. When we charge the vessel with gas, we can assume that it is at room temperature.
 As the gas cools in the refrigerator, the pressure will be reduced.
-Given the pressure of the gas you calculated above, what is the maximum pressure of the vessel when at room temperature?
+Given the amount of the gas you calculated above, what is the maximum pressure of the vessel when at room temperature?
 This will be your target design pressure.
    (4 pts.)

    |

-6. What is the yield strength, Young's modulus, and Poisson's ratio of 6061 Aluminum?
+6. What is the yield strength, Young's modulus, and Poisson's ratio of 6061-T4 Aluminum?
    (3 pts.)